• HOME

 • Health care providers, roboticists and measurement experts working with individuals with lived experience of dementia in a research, medical, technological, or ethical capacity.

-Dr. François Michaud (Co-investigator - Université de Sherbrooke)
+Dr. François Michaud, Co-Investigator - Université de Sherbrooke; T-TOP robot

 Funders